SITE PARTNER:

 Berrinba Wetlands

-The 'newest' of Brisbane's water worlds, this one is a magnificent manmade 80 ha wetland on the site of an old sandmine.
+One of the newest water worlds, this one is a magnificent manmade 80 ha wetland on the site of an old sandmine.
 At the main entrance are state of the art barbecue and picnic facilities and an interpretive centre and its three main tracks (the longest 2.8km) are fully wheelchair accessible and easy grade walking for all ages.
 She oaks, scribbly gums and melaleucas keep things partially shaded and dotted throughout are bridges, stone benches and little outlooks as well as a bird hide.
 Best visiting time is early morning or late afternoon for bird, bandicoot and wallaby spotting however pelicans hang around the main lake all day along with the resident lace monitors and dragons.

 Boondall Wetlands Reserve